Aren’t you sick of beating yourself up?

 We begin with boundaries

-Inner critic work is powerful and not for the faint of heart.
+Inner critic work is powerful and courageous.
 It requires self-awareness and an ability to say “Not right now, thank you.”

-If seeing healthy boundaries is sometime you struggle with, then that’s where our with together begins.
+If setting healthy boundaries is sometime you struggle with, then that’s where our with together begins.

 The only way to fully embody your “yes” is to fully claim your “no”.